 - Registration of AI in EU databases

-It is likely that the decision would thus also have a direct impact on the classification of medical device software.
+It is likely that the decision would thus also have a direct impact on the classification of medical device and software vendors.

 What are the advantages of Simq’s software solutions?
 What distinguishes Simq’s medical software solutions?